 “How would you describe your health right now?”
-Dr Liu asked at our first meeting.
-He was sitting behind a beautiful wooden desk, in a large, light and airy consultation room at the 101 Wellbeing Centre in Brisbane.
-I moved uncomfortably in my chair, tears began to pool in my eyes, I cleared my throat and with a slight tremble in my voice, I told him the truth; “I haven’t felt ‘well’ in more than a decade”.
+Dr. Liu asked at our first meeting.
+He was sitting behind a beautiful wooden desk, in a large, light, and airy consultation room at the 101 Wellbeing Centre in Brisbane.
+I moved uncomfortably in my chair, and tears began to pool in my eyes, I cleared my throat and with a slight tremble in my voice, I told him the truth; “I haven’t felt ‘well’ in more than a decade”.

 The 101 Wellbeing Program

 It was some years ago that I first heard about the 101 Wellbeing Program.
 I was waiting for an acupuncture appointment at Dr Liu’s clinic in Sydney’s Bondi Junction when I saw a number of people coming into the clinic, collecting a bag from the front counter and promptly leaving again.
 I couldn’t help myself and asked one woman what was in the mystery bag.
 She showed me the herbs and summarised the program saying, “It’s expensive, but it works”.
 That’s exactly how news of Dr Liu’s program has spread among inner Sydney circles for years.
 You won’t find flashy banners or infomercials advertising the 101 Wellbeing Program, Dr Liu’s clientele comes largely from referrals by past patients, among them celebrities and high-profile figures including Prime Minister, Malcolm Turnbull who reportedly lost 14 kilos following the plan.

 With patients typically losing between 5 to 8 kilos in the first two weeks, the weight loss element is undoubtedly an attractive side effect of the program, but Dr Liu stresses weight loss isn’t the whole story.